sonocircuit/EXIST-RIP/README.md

 # EXI[S]T: an adaption of Mannequins' RIP module.

 Mannequins RIP module by Whimsical Raps is now [open source](https://github.com/whimsicalraps/RIP_DIY).
 EXI[S]T is an adaption thereof and can be configured in several ways.
-The name is a homage to Meng Qi's module "Please Exist"
+The name is a homage to Meng Qi's module "Please Exist".

 ![PCB](https://github.com/sonoCircuits/EXIST-RIP/blob/master/EXIST%20Images/IMG_2368.jpg)